talset/openshift-auditd/README.md

 ----

 === Set SCC
-The rsyslog pods need to run privileged in order to access certain system resources.
+The auditd pods need to run privileged in order to access certain system resources.

 * /etc/foo - read